BobKerns/rpi-image-tool/README.md

 ####
 #### The space after the #### is required, unless the line is blank.

-# This sets up variables, and ensures that the --help option is handled uniformly.
+# This sets up variables and utility shell functions, and ensures
+# that the --help, --verbose, and --debug options are handled uniformly.
 . "${PI_CMDS}/inc/vars.sh"

 echo <<EOF